Battle of Velika Hoča: Prelude

 The Battle of Čelopek (16 April 1905), fought between 120 Serbian guerillas and Ottoman officers accompanied by Ottoman Albanian bashi-bozuks, ended in a great victory after the guerillas managed to overtake three peaks; the Ottomans had over 200 dead and wounded, while the guerrillas only had 2 dead.
-The victory enraged the Ottomans, who began manhunting the rebels.
+The victory enraged the Ottomans, who began a manhunt for the rebels.
 The rebels were forced to retreat across the border, and the bands were subsequently dispersed.
 The bands intended to cross Ibarski Kolašin, Prizrenska Gora, Šar Mountains and Suva Planina to their respective areas.
-The journey of Lazar Kujundžić's band proved catastrophic.
+The journey of Lazar Kujundžić's armed cheta group proved catastrophic.